 The Egencia online portal and mobile app can implement policies right into the booking process.
 Policy responses can easily scale and extended approval loops can be programmed for certain trips.
 And, if the situation demands it, some destinations can be temporarily blocked.

 The Egencia mobile app provides another travel risk management tool.
 We can alert travelers to breaking news that could impact them so they can start making arrangements immediately.
 We also deliver tips and alerts worth monitoring for a certain destination.

 Stay informed, stay successful

 Your TMC can and should be a critical part of making travel risk assessment an ongoing process rather than a one-time event.
-At Egencia, we’re monitoring data constantly, including drawing on the resources of Expedia Group as it surveys the larger world of travel beyond business.
+At Egencia, we’re monitoring data constantly.

 Travel risk assessment is a never-ending process.
 We help you spot the modern-day dragons and krakens so your travelers can avoid them.